italicize/italicize.github.io/make_waffles.md

 ## Prepare the ingredients and utensils

-Place the ingredients and utensils on the counter.
+&#8227;&nbsp; Place the ingredients and utensils on the counter.

 Before you make waffles, confirm that you have the ingredients and utensils.

 1. Turn on the light.
 2. Wash your hands. \
-For steps see the task [Wash your hands](make_waffles).
+For steps see the task [Wash your hands](#prepare-the-ingredients-and-utensils).
 3. Place the ingredients and utensils in counter area A.

 #### Table 1: Ingredients and utensils for waffles